padro89/snakemake-workflow-cnag/README.md

 - I should be able to specify several variables for the PCA so it runs the PCA coloring for each variable FROM THE START.
 - I have to update the libraries needed in the PCA script so it takes less time to charge.
 - It works like this: First, a PCA is run, generating the graphs and the rlogMat.txt file, as well as other relevant files and the dds.
+- PCA .tiff graph is not created.
+There is a piece of code to create it I just have to uncomment and add to the output.

 ##### Updating the design formula.